Position: Policy Research Associate

 Research Interests: British Political Economy; Inclusive Growth; Industrial Strategy.

-Tom is SPERI’s policy research officer.
+Tom is a policy research associate at SPERI.
 His research predominantly focuses on UK economic policy.
 Tom works to strengthen SPERI’s links with the policy community in Britain and the EU, develop new research partnerships and collaborations, and disseminate our research to policymakers and the media.
 If you are interested in discussing our research and exploring the potential to work with SPERI please contact Tom.

 Tom leads SPERI’s partnership with the All-Party Parliamentary Group on Inclusive Growth.
-He also manages the work of The Industry Strategy Commission, a new independent inquiry led jointly by SPERI and Policy@Manchester.
+In 2017 he also managed the work of The Industry Strategy Commission, a new independent inquiry led jointly by SPERI and Policy@Manchester.

 Tom is also the editor of the SPERI Comment blog.
 He is the author of several SPERI British Political Economy Briefs and has appeared regularly in the media discussing SPERI’s research.